charmed-kubernetes/kubernetes-docs/pages/k8s/cis-compliance.md

 [Kubernetes benchmark][cis-benchmark] that is helpful to ensure clusters are deployed in accordance with security best practices. **Charmed Kubernetes** includes support for the [kube-bench][] utility, which reports how well a cluster complies with this benchmark.
+This page details how to run these tests.

 ## Run kube-bench